 - Processing at the optimal processing temperature and minimum residence time in the machine will assist in maximizing physical properties. - Well-dried material is the key for shot-to-shot uniformity.
-Engineering materials, such as Tritan, can suffer degradation at their processing temperatures due to hydrolytic degradation. - Normal processing temperatures are in the range of 282°C (540°F) plus or minus 5°-10°C (10°-20°F) measured by air shot.
-Parts run at faster cycle times utilizing higher barrel capacity, 50%-80%, can be run at the higher end of the melt temperature range.
-Conversely, when parts are molded with long cycle times utilizing a minor amount of the barrel capacity, 10%-25%, the processor should strive to run Tritan at the lower range of the proposed melt temperature.
+Engineering materials such as Tritan can suffer degradation at their processing temperatures due to hydrolytic degradation. - Normal processing temperatures are in the range of 282°C (540°F) plus or minus 5°-10°C (10°-20°F) measured by air shot.
+Parts run at faster cycle times utilizing higher barrel capacity (50%-80%) can be run at the higher end of the melt temperature range.
+Conversely, when parts are molded with long cycle times utilizing a minor amount of the barrel capacity (10%-25%), the processor should strive to run Tritan at the lower range of the proposed melt temperature. - For Tritan MXF121, special attention should be given to making certain that adequate mixing of the resin components occurs during plastication.
+Many parts made from this material can be quite large, so maintaining the appropriate shot-to-barrel size ratio is important to allow for air escape and homogeneous melt preparation.

-• A flat temperature profile setting is normally used when shot size is approximately 50% of barrel capacity; a barrel with a three-zone system might have settings as follows:
+A flat temperature profile setting is normally used when shot size is approximately 50% of barrel capacity; a barrel with a three-zone system might have the following settings:

 Rear zone 282°C (540°F)a

-Center zone 282°C (540°F) ^a
+Center zone 282°C (540°F)a

 Front zone 282°C (540°F)a

-Nozzle zone 282°C (540°F) ^a
+Nozzle zone 282°C (540°F)a

-Hot runners 282°C (540°F) ^a
+Hot runners 282°C (540°F)a

 Actual melt temperature (purged on cycle) 282°C (540°F)a

-^aSince each machine is different, the barrel set temperatures might need to be set as much as 10°-20°C (20°-40°F) lower than the targeted melt temperature due to shear heating.
+^a Since each machine is different, the barrel set temperatures might need to be set as much as 10°-20°C (20°-40°F) lower than the targeted melt temperature due to shear heating.
 It is good practice to determine the actual melt temperature, temperature inside machine nozzles, and temperatures inside hot sprues and runners using a pyrometer.
 Also, it is important that the casting around the throat of the injection molding machine is cooled to provide optimum pickup of the material.

-In special situations, Eastman Tritan[TM] copolyester does have a wider processing window, depending on the process, ranging from approximately 260°C (500°F) where flow and screw recovery become stiff, up to approximately 304°C (580°F) where splay may begin at 10-minute melt residence times.
+In special situations, Tritan does have a wider processing window (depending on the process) ranging from approximately 260°C (500°F) where flow and screw recovery become stiff to approximately 304°C (580°F) where splay may begin at 10-minute melt residence times.
 A good setting is generally 282°C (540°F) while targeting a melt residence time (screw and hot runner time) of 5-6 minutes.
 Figure 8 shows the effect of melt residence time on material integrity over a range of melt temperatures.
 Inherent viscosity (IV) loss in Tritan as a function of melt residence time over a melt temperature range is shown.
 IV is a commonly used molecular weight indicator in copolyesters.